 Keep the direction of the wreath consistent so that you have an established top and bottom.
 When you are finished, wrap a few loops of wire at the top to hang from your front door or chimney or wherever.
 On my extra-large wreath, I also secured a wire across the middle of the wreath from top to bottom to keep the wreath from stretching into an oval while hanging.

 That’s it.
-It takes about thirty minutes but I would not say anything about it was hard and the only thing I had to purchase was the craft wire, which I always have on hand anyhow.
-Give wreath-making a try with what’s growing in your yard.
+The whole project takes about thirty minutes but I would not say anything about it was hard.
+The only thing I had to purchase was the craft wire, which I always have on hand anyhow.
+Give wreath-making a try with what’s growing in your yard and I think you will be pleased.